SunRuoxi/vEM/README.txt

 (1) function: functions required by the model.
-(2) adigator: matlab automatic differentiation package https://sourceforge.net/projects/adigator/?source=typ_redirect Add the above two folders to matlab path.
+(2) adigator: matlab automatic differentiation package https://sourceforge.net/projects/adigator/?source=typ_redirect Re-direct to vEM folder.
+Add the above two folders to matlab path.

 The main function is NON_Markov.
 This code is for windows machine only.